academic-recsys-tutorials/gen-recsys/README.md

 # gen-recsys
-The tutorial for ACM KDD 2024.
+The tutorial for the ACM KDD 2024.